work-shop/dbvw-backend/plugins/better-wp-security/readme.txt

 5. Free malware scan powered by Sucuri SiteCheck.

 == Changelog ==

+= 5.7.1 =
+ * Bug Fix: Remote IP is now correctly identified if the server is behind a reverse proxy that sends requests with more than one IP listed in a single header.
+ * Bug Fix: Fixed the link for a user in the logs page so that it properly works on sites that are inside a subdirectory.
+ * Bug Fix: Improved how Strong Password Enforcement works on password resets to improve compatibility with various plugins.
+ * Bug Fix: Improved the logic for determining whether a user should have Strong Password Enforcement applied.
+This covers situations where the user may have a custom role, a customized default role, or added capabilities beyond their role.
+ * Enhancement: Improved the logic for determing the requesting IP address to better handle situations where the site is behind a reverse proxy.
+ * Enhancement: Strong Password Enforcement now uses a PHP port of zxcvbn to ensure that a strong password was selected.
+ * Enhancement: All links in Security that have target="_blank" now have added rel attributes to protect against tabnapping.
+ * Misc: Updated remaining ip-lookup.net links to instead link to traceip.net in keeping with other links that were previously updated to traceip.net.

 = 5.7.0 =
  * Bug Fix: Fixed data save issue that could cause multiple notification emails to be sent in a short period of time.